nylejustineguintoeng-sudo/EXPERIMENT-3-PYTHON-DATA-ANALYSIS-PANDAS/README.md

 ## Short Description

-A collection of data analysis and manipulation solutions in Python using **Pandas**, featuring positional and label-based DataFrame slicing (`.iloc`, column labels), specific model record lookup via custom Boolean conditions, and non-destructive multi-model subsetting with shape verification.
+A Pandas lab assignment demonstrating DataFrame slicing using `.iloc`, row filtering with Boolean conditions, and subset extraction without altering the original dataset.

 ---

 ## Project Overview

-This repository contains the completed Jupyter Notebook for **Experiment 3** of the course **ECE 2112: Advanced Computer Programming and Algorithms**.
+This repository contains the completed Jupyter Notebook for **Experiment 3** of **ECE 2112: Advanced Computer Programming and Algorithms**.

-The primary objective of this laboratory is to load a CSV dataset into a Pandas DataFrame, perform positional and label-based indexing, filter records using conditional statements, and extract specified subsets without mutating the underlying source dataset (`cars.csv`).
+The main goal is to load `cars.csv` into Pandas, extract specific rows and columns using positional and label-based indexing, filter records by model names, and verify the resulting DataFrame shapes.

 ---